Search This Blog

 Meenakshi Sundareswarar Temple - Madurai

-It would be no exaggeration to state that Madurai is a true representation of the cultural ethos of India, and of the grandeur of Indian art.
+It would be no exaggeration to state that Madurai is a true representation of India's cultural ethos and grandeur of Indian art.
 Central to this standing is the sprawling Meenakshi Sundareswarar Temple.

 The literature of the pre Christian Sangam period speaks of Madurai.
 The devotional hymns of the Nayanmars venerate Somasundarar - or Aalavaayan of Madurai.
 The Haalaasya Mahatmyam or the Tiruvilayadal Puranam speak of the various legends associated with Shiva, which still form a part of the festival traditions of this temple.